jordwalke/FaxJs/README.md

 are two tools in the upper right hand of the tool box, a pointer/sizer and a painter with which you can drop shapes onto the designer panel.

+We'll get a link up to a running demo, but for now, if you deploy it yourself, you'll see an interactive app that looks like this.

 ![Some Image](https://www.github.com/jordow/FaxJs/raw/master/demo_screenshot.png)